beforesemicolon/markup/docs/documentation/capabilities/state-store.md

 ---
-name: Markup State Store
+name: State Store
-path: /documentation/capabilities/state-store
+order: 7.4
 title: State Store - Markup by Before Semicolon
 description: How to use state to create a state store
 layout: document